szefer-piotr/garden_food_webs/manuscript/manuscript_garden.md

 # Introduction

 Predator removal can cause various consumptive and non-consumptive effects on the herbivores.
 Depending on the character of these effects they can cause biomass responses of plant community or remain undetected if total biomass is considered.
 "Non-consumptive effects have a greater likelihood of propagating strong top-down control over plant abundance and community composition" Schmitz book.
+Work by Schmitz et al presented mechanistically how predators can shape the plant community composition and provided some basic understanding of food web dynamics.
+This provided base for understanding how these processes shape complex ecological networks.
+Here we present... something
 x.
 Is the a predictive response of the food web to experimental manipulation of the food chain components?
 x.
 Art there top-down effects/bottom-up effects on plants and herbivore diversity abundance etc.
 x.
 We test whether these effects can be approximated looking at the changes in specialization of herbivores within plant herbivore food web. relative to the control.

+How this can help us understand succession better?

 How to account for the diversity effects?